Rockets lose to TCC leaders

 The Rockets (5-13, 3-2) could never recover from a 16-9 deficit at the conclusion of the opening stanza.
 Hunter paced the guests with 15 points, while Kearfott was next with 12.
 The Timberwolves moved to 16-3 overall and 4-0 in the league.

+R-B has a road game tonight at 7:30 p.m. versus Peoria Quest Academy.

-Notes: The Rockets meet host Putnam Co. next Tuesday at 7:30 p.m. in the first round of the TCC tournament from RM Germano Gymnasium in Granville.
+Notes: The Rockets meet host Putnam Co. on Jan.
+24 at 7:30 p.m. in the first round of the TCC tournament from RM Germano Gymnasium in Granville.
 Midland is the reigning tourney champion, while Seneca is the number one seed.
+R-B hosts the Irish (17-2, 4-1) this coming Friday at 7 p.m. from Dick Broers Gymnasium.